martinschilliger/Enei/README.md

 # Enei

-Your choice if envoy feels too heavy for the task.
+Your choice if [Envoy proxy](https://www.envoyproxy.io/) feels too heavy for the task.

 Mostly used as ambassador container in Kubernetes, but runs everywhere.
-Based on Bun >1.3, zero dependencies, daily used to save lives at [Schutz & Rettung Zurich](https://github.com/Schutz-Rettung-Zurich/).
+Based on [Bun >1.3](https://bun.com/docs/runtime/http/server#reference), zero dependencies, daily used at [Schutz & Rettung Zurich](https://github.com/Schutz-Rettung-Zurich/).

+## Warning

+> warning
+> Still in early development phase, suspect bugs!
+>
+> No container images on ghcr.io right now!

 ## Why?